home sort-asc sort-desc sort square-o search plus minus caret-up quotes-left quotes-right angle-left angle-right

 Domain exemptions are not allowable for the Alternate ELPAC as this test uses integrated domains and is administered one on one by a test examiner that is familiar with the student.
 Receptive (listening and reading) items and expressive (speaking and writing) items are made available to students who may respond using their preferred communication modes (i.e., eye gaze, pointing, augmentative auxiliary communication (AAC) device).

 The purpose of the Summative Alternate ELPAC is to provide information on annual student progress toward ELP and support decisions on student reclassification as fluent English proficient (RFEP).
+Visit the California Department of Education’s Alternate ELPAC Participation and Scoring (PDF) document for more information.

 School Type Definitions